-Renal and Cardiovascular Outcomes of Mineralocorticoid Receptor
+Renal and Cardiovascular Outcomes of Mineralocorticoid Receptor Antagonists in Chronic Kidney Disease

-Antagonists in Chronic Kidney Disease MRAs historically have not been well studied in diabetic kidney disease because of the risk of hyperkalemia (92,93).
-However, data that do exist suggest benefit on albuminuria reduction that is sustained.
-There are two different classes of MRAs, steroidal and nonsteroidal, with one group not extrapolatable to the other (94).
-Late in 2020, the results of the first of two trials, the Finerenone in Reducing Kidney Failure and Disease Progression in Diabetic Kidney Disease (FIDELIO-DKD) trial, which examined the renal effects of finerenone, demonstrated a significant reduction in diabetic kidney disease progression and cardiovascular events in patients with advanced diabetic kidney disease (31,95).
+MRAs historically have not been well studied in diabetic kidney disease because of the risk of hyperkalemia (114,115).
+However, data that do exist suggest sustained benefit on albuminuria reduction.
+There are two different classes of MRAs, steroidal and nonsteroidal, with one group not extrapolatable to the other (116).
+Late in 2020, the results of the first of two trials, the Finerenone in Reducing Kidney Failure and Disease Progression in Diabetic Kidney Disease (FIDELIO-DKD) trial, which examined the renal effects of finerenone, demonstrated a significant reduction in diabetic kidney disease progression and cardiovascular events in people with advanced diabetic kidney disease (32,117).
 This trial had a primary end point of time to first occurrence of the composite end point of onset of kidney failure, a sustained decrease of eGFR >40% from baseline over at least 4 weeks, or renal death.
-A prespecified secondary outcome was time to first occurrence of the composite end point cardiovascular death or nonfatal cardiovascular events (myocardial infarction, stroke, hospitalization for heart failure).
-Other secondary outcomes included allcause mortality, time to all-cause hospitalizations, and time to first occurrence of the following composite end point: onset of kidney failure, a sustained decrease in eGFR of ≥57% from baseline over at least 4 weeks or renal death and change in UACR from baseline to month 4.
+A prespecified secondary outcome was time to first occurrence of the composite end point cardiovascular death or nonfatal cardiovascular events (myocardial infarction, stroke, or hospitalization for heart failure).
+Other secondary outcomes included all-cause mortality, time to all-cause hospitalizations, and change in UACR from baseline to month 4, and time to first occurrence of the following composite end point: onset of kidney failure, a sustained decrease in eGFR of ≥57% from baseline over at least 4 weeks, or renal death.

-The double-blind, placebo-controlled trial randomized 5,734 patients with CKD and type 2 diabetes to receive finerenone, a novel nonsteroidal MRA, or placebo.
-Eligible patients had a UACR of 30 to <300 mg/g, an eGFR of 25 to

-<60 mL/min/1.73 m2, and diabetic retinopathy, or a UACR of 300-5,000 mg/g and an eGFR of 25 to <75 mL/min/1.73 m2.
-Mean age of the patients was 65.6 years, and 30% were female.
-The mean eGFR was 44.3 mL/min/1.73 m2.
-Mean albuminuria (interquartile range) was 852 (446-1,634) mg/g.
-The primary end point was reduced with finerenone compared with placebo (hazard ratio 0.82, 95% CI 0.73-0.93; P = 0.001), as was the key secondary composite of cardiovascular outcome (hazard ratio 0.86, 95% CI 0.75-0.99: P = 0.03).
-Hyperkalemia resulted in 2.3% discontinuation in the study group compared with 0.9% in the placebo group.
-However, the study was completed and there were no deaths related to hyperkalemia.
+The double-blind, placebo-controlled trial randomized 5,734 people with CKD and type 2 diabetes to receive finerenone, a novel nonsteroidal MRA, or placebo.
+Eligible participants had a UACR of 30 to <300 mg/g, an eGFR of 25 to <60 mL/min/1.73 m, and diabetic retinopathy, or a UACR of 300-5,000 mg/g and an eGFR of 25 to <75 mL/min/ 1.73 m.
+The mean age of participants was 65.6 years, and 30% were female.
+The mean eGFR was 44.3 mL/min/1.73 m, and the mean albuminuria was 852 mg/g (interquartile range 446-1,634 mg/g).
+The primary end point was reduced with finerenone compared with placebo (HR 0.82 [95% CI 0.73-0.93]; P = 0.001), as was the key secondary composite of cardiovascular outcome (HR 0.86 [95% CI 0.75-0.99]; P = 0.03).Hyperkalemia resulted in 2.3% discontinuation in the study group compared with 0.9% in the placebo group.
+However, the study was completed, and there were no deaths related to hyperkalemia.
 Of note, 4.5% of the total group were being treated with SGLT2 inhibitors.